 Applying for a federal job can be confusing.
 There are job announcements to read, specialized experience requirements to meet and occupational questionnaires to answer.
 In addition all applicants must effectively use USAJOBS.gov to apply.
-This all-new book is designed to help you understand the process for federal positions and prepare the strongest possible resume and application to maximize your opportunities for landing that job and avoid the most common mistakes.
+This straight forward guide is designed to help you understand the process for federal positions and prepare the strongest possible resume and application to maximize your opportunities for landing that job and avoid the most common mistakes.

 It’s arranged in easily-digestible pieces so you can read it from cover to cover or just search for the sections most pertinent to you.
 It includes many exercises and worksheets to help you hone your skills, help with USAJOBS.gov application process online, sample cover letters and resumes and much more.